mixbytes/audits_public/solidity/Open Enterprise/TokenManager.md

 [Autark](https://www.autark.xyz) is an Aragon Network organization building open source tools that serve digital cooperatives and aims to revolutionize work by leveraging the corresponding challenges.

-With this in mind, [MixBytes](https://mixbytes.io/) team was willing to contribute to Aragon ecosystem development by providing security assessment of the [Open Enterprise Suite smart contracts](https://github.com/AutarkLabs/open-enterprise/tree/1508acf91ebfd31472cd3cb527ea3e8fa1330757/apps) created by Autark, as well as the StandardBounties and AragonApp smart contracts.
+With this in mind, [MixBytes](https://mixbytes.io/) team was willing to contribute to Aragon ecosystem development by providing security assessment of the Open Enterprise Token Manager smart contract created by Autark.

 ## Scope of the audit